Skip to main content

 Ensure accuracy in data processing, protect data against misuse, loss, or damage and demonstrate compliance.

-The Indonesia Personal Data Protection Law or PDP Law is Indonesia's approach to governing personal data processing activities for all types of businesses and industries, regardless of whether they are private or public. largely modeled on the European Union’s General Data Protection Regulation ("GDPR") and set to go into effect in October 2024, the law (Law No. 27 of 2022) regulates the collection, use, disclosure, and processing of personal data.
+The Indonesia Personal Data Protection Law or PDP Law is Indonesia's approach to governing personal data processing activities for all types of businesses and industries, regardless of whether they are private or public.
+It is largely modeled on the European Union’s General Data Protection Regulation ("GDPR") and set to go into effect in October 2024, the law (Law No. 27 of 2022) regulates the collection, use, disclosure, and processing of personal data.

 The first comprehensive regulation around data protection in the country, the law's creation was spurred in response to data breaches that demonstrated lapses in existing laws, the increased usage and collection of personal data and worldwide trends over the years towards stronger, more robust data privacy regulations.